stuartsierra/lazytest/README.md

-Focusing on Indiviaul Tests and Suites
+Focusing on Individual Tests and Suites
 ========================================

 The `describe`, `testing`, `it`, and `do-it` macros all take an